Get a quote

 Zearalenone can be modified by phase I and phase II metabolism in plants, fungi and animals.
 Modified forms of zearalenone found in feed include the phase I metabolites α-zearalenol, β-zearalenol, α-zearalanol, β-zearalanol, zearalanone, and phase II conjugates.
 These compounds belong to the group of resorcyclic acid lactones.
 The chemical structures of zearalenone and its derivatives are shown in the following figure: a) zearalenone (ZEA), b) α-zearalenol (α-ZOL), c) β-zearalenol (β-ZOL), d) zearalanone (ZAN), e) α-zearalanol (αZAL), f) β-zearalanol (β-ZAL).

-Fig. 1 Chemical structures of zearalenone and its derivatives (Minervini, 2008)Fig. 1 Chemical structures of zearalenone and its derivatives1
+Fig. 1 Structures of zearalenone and its derivatives (Minervini, et al., 2008)Fig. 1 Chemical structures of zearalenone and its derivatives1,2

 Impacts of Zearalenone on Animals